Digraph CH Worksheets

 Skill: Digraph CH • Sight Words: the, is, a, and, to, was

 Chuck, a fun pup, felt a pinch for his lunch.
 He ran to his bench.
 His lunch had a chip, a chunk, and a peach.
-Chuck did munch and munch.
+Chuck munched and munch.
 But then a chill wind hit.
 Chuck went to check his chest.
 He dug in the chest.
 Chuck got a patch quilt.
 He put the patch quilt on the bench.
 Chuck sat and had his lunch.
 He did much to munch!
 A finch sat on a branch.
-Chuck did chat with the finch.
+Chuck chatted with the finch.
 "This is such a good lunch," said Chuck.

 Circle or highlight all the words with the CH sound (at the beginning or end).
 How many did you find?